codingseb/ExpressionEvaluator/README.md

 ## On the fly variables and functions evaluation
 In addition to custom variables, you can add variables and/or functions with on the fly evaluation.
 2 C# events are provided that are fired when variables or functions are not fund as standard ones in evaluation time.

-Can be use to define or redefine on object instances methods or properties.
+*Remark : Can be use to define or redefine on object instances methods or properties*
 ```C#
 ExpressionEvaluator evaluator = new ExpressionEvaluator();
 evaluator.EvaluateVariable += ExpressionEvaluator_EvaluateVariable;